-The inaugural WideOpen photo exhibition, which celebrates all forms of photography, is a collaboration between the SONY Corporation, Ohio University’s School of Visual Communication, Ohio University’s College of Fine Arts, and the Dairy Barn Arts Center.
-This international juried exhibition of photographic mastery originates in Athens, Ohio, a community that has a deep respect for the medium’s impact and its own storied history of photography excellence and innovation on an international stage.
+The second biennial WideOpen photo exhibition, which celebrates all forms of photography, is a collaboration between Ohio University’s School of Visual Communication, Ohio University’s College of Fine Arts, and the Dairy Barn Arts Center with sponsorship from SONY Corporation.
+This international juried exhibition of photographic mastery originated in Athens, Ohio, a community that has a deep respect for the medium’s impact and its own storied history of photography excellence and innovation on an international stage.

 Amanda Abbott – Jonathan Adams – Lauren Bacho – Bill Berris – Jacqueline Bon – Cassidy Brauner